Emmotes/ic_spoilers/docs/premium.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ### Lae'zel's Champions of Renown Pack - $69.99
-Date of release: 31 Aug 2024
+Date of release: 07 Aug 2024

-> In this Xbox Game Pass exclusive DLC, unlock 5 awesome Champions and supercharge your progress!
+> Unlock 5 awesome Champions and supercharge your progress!

 <span style="font-size:1.2em;">ⓘ</span> *Note: This pack probably won't be available for purchase since it's likely to be for a platform giveaway.*